cocoyamo/cocoyamo/README.md

 👩‍💻 My website: https://cocoyamo.github.io/

-👀 I’m interested in cognitive neuroscience and RStudio
+👀 I’m interested in cognitive neuroscience and am skilled at using RStudio for data analysis and data visualization.

 🌱 I’m currently in Chapel Hill, NC, USA